willdot/willdot.github.io/_posts/2018-11-09-23DockerMySql.md

 ```
 docker exec -i {container name} /usr/bin/mysqldump -u root -p {database or schema name} > {filenameToSaveAs}.sql
 ```
+This backup script can now be found in what ever directory you are currently in.

 ## Restore
+From the directory your backup script file is located.
 ```
 docker exec -i {container name} /usr/bin/mysql -u root -p {database name} < {filenameToRestoreFrom}.sql
 ```